donatemates/donatemates/README.md

 	```

 - Finally, we're using LetsEncrypt to provision SSL certs for the API and must generate a key.
 	- You need to provide a secret key for this process.
-For official donatemates stacks (including dev) contact [@dkleissa](https://github.com/dkleissa) .
+For official donatemates stacks (including dev) contact [@dkleissa](https://github.com/dkleissa).
-	- To generate a new key, run the follow command at the repo root.
+	- To generate a new key, run the following command at the repo root.
 The first time it runs it can take up to 45 minutes, but after that it's ~60 seconds.
 Your API domain won't be available until this process completes and DNS propagates.

 **DO NOT COMMIT THIS FILE**